 By ensuring registrants' adherence with the Code of Practice and compliance with the competency framework the Board believes it has achieved its mission to protect the public and uphold the maintenance of professional standards.
-The Board's complaints process including the appointment of independent investigators is designed standards.
 The Board's complaints process including the appointment of independent investigators is designed to ensure protection of the public and maintain public confidence in the profession.
-Again the number of complaints received during the year was minimal.
-The Board's work in the past year continues to contribute to maintaining the integrity of the Cadastre, which is important for Queensland.
+During the year, the number of complaints received increased in comparison to past years.
+Some of these complaints warranted investigation while for others the Board provided guidance and advice to the public about the role of the surveyor and why certain tasks were performed.
+The Board's work in the past year continues to contribute to maintaining the integrity of the cadastre, which is important for Queensland.